 Coffee station.
-The staterooms on the Osfrid do not have coffee machines inside the room, so if you want coffee or tea this is the place to get it.
+Staterooms on the Osfrid do not have coffee machines inside the room.
+If you want coffee or tea, this is the place to get it.
 Throughout the day, this station is stocked with a variety of pastries, like cookies, croissants, muffins and coffee cake.

 The ship has one elevator for those who have mobility issues.
 It also has a small gift shop.

-The Viking Osfrid carving through a narrow and rocky section of the Douro River.
+The Viking Osfrid sailed through narrow and rocky sections of the Douro River.

 The lobby lounge on the Viking Osfrid